embarklabs/embark/README.md

 Installation
 ======
 Requirements: geth (1.5.8 or higher), node (6.9.1 or higher is recommended) and npm
-Optional: serpent (develop) if using contracts with Serpent, testrpc or ethersim if using the simulator or the test functionality.
+Optional: testrpc (3.0 or higher) if using the simulator or the test functionality.
 Further: depending on the dapp stack you choose: [IPFS](https://ipfs.io/)

 ```Bash